some_stars: (kids! stay in school!)fifty frenchmen can't be wrong ([personal profile] some_stars) wrote,

 I would never have read this thing without an e-reader; I do all my reading on the bus and hauling the paper copy around was just a complete non-option.

-brownbetty: (teapot)
+brownbetty: (Default)

-[personal profile] brownbetty
+[personal profile] brownbetty 2013-01-24 05:19 am (UTC)(link)

 NOPE.